nodeca/ndoc/README.md

       -b, --broken-links ACTION What to do if broken link occured.
 Can be one of 'show', 'hide', 'throw'.
                                 Default is 'hide'

-NDoc tries to use defaults from `package.json` in current folder.
-That helps to minimize options count when building documentation for node.js projects.
+NDoc uses data from `package.json` in current folder, if found one.
+This helps to minimize number of options when building documentation for node.js projects.
 For example, you can just run:

     ndoc ./lib